AngelMunoz/Finny/README.md

-    init <options>        Creates basic files and directories to start using fds. search, se <options>  Searches a package in the skypack API. show <options>        Gets the skypack information about a package. install <options>     Generates an entry in the import map. uninstall <options>   Removes an entry in the import map.
+    init <options>        Creates basic files and directories to start using fds. search, se <options>  Searches a package in the skypack API. show <options>        Gets the skypack information about a package. add <options>         Generates an entry in the import map. remove <options>      Removes an entry in the import map.

     Use 'FSharp.DevServer.exe <subcommand> --help' for additional information.